Levy and funding information

-There have been a lot of changes that have taken place with apprenticeships over the past year.
-We have put together the information that directly affects you regarding the changes that have taken place and we invite you to get in touch with us for further clarity or if you feel you would like to speak to us about the changes.
+We have put together key information about how the apprenticeship levy works and we invite you to get in touch with us for further clarity or if you feel you would like to speak to us about how you could be using your funds more effectively.

-The government have introduced an apprenticeship levy that came in to play on 6th April 2017.
+The government introduced the apprenticeship levy on 6th April 2017.
 The apprenticeship levy requires all employers with an annual pay bill in excess of £3m to invest in apprenticeships.
 The levy amount is calculated at 0.5% of the employer pay bill however each employer will receive a £15,000 offset allowance each year therefore only employers with a pay bill in excess of £3m will pay into the levy.

 Levy Funding Route: